mouseless/baked/docs/layers/domain.md

 Baked utilizes the `Attribute` system to mark or add additional metadata to reflected types, members, or parameters.
-All models defined within the `DomainModel` has their own attributes collection initialized with default or user provided attributes, which allows layers and features to define custom behaviors, metadata, or runtime behaviours.
+All models defined within the `DomainModel` has their own attributes collection initialized with dotnet or user provided attributes, which allows layers and features to define custom behaviors, metadata, or runtime behaviours.